CMIW/pk_editor/README.md

 Supports Linux and Windows, it's a work in progress so the program can crash with unexpected behaviour.

 ## Features
--Gen new Pokemon (it's completely *illegal*, always the same PID) -Edit species
+•Gen new Pokemon (it's completely *illegal*, always the same PID) •Edit species
 -Edit moves
 -Edit stats
 -Edit lvl